afgodwin/ENGRI1120-Fall-2024/_build/html/_sources/chapter-1-dir/energy-balances.md

 In the context of process equipment such as turbines, compressors/pumps, or throttle valves, a transformation has constant entropy if it is reversible and adiabatic, while an irreversible process generates entropy (even if it is adiabatic):

 * Transformations in ideal (reversible) turbines, compressors/pumps are constant entropy, or [isoentropic](https://en.wikipedia.org/wiki/Isentropic_process).
 An [isoentropic process](https://en.wikipedia.org/wiki/Isentropic_process) is both reversible and adiabatic.
-* Throttle values are adiabatic but irreversible; thus, throttle valves generate entropy.
+* Throttle values are adiabatic but irreversible by design; thus, throttle valves generate entropy.

 Let's consider an example of a reversible (ideal) versus irreversible (real) turbine.